Skip to content

 env = { "DEBUG" = "true" }

-• command: The executable to run.
+• command: The executable to run (for stdio transport).

 • args: List of arguments for the command.